-- The Car Parking Demand Assessment. - Any relevant local planning policy or incorporated plan. - The availability of alternative car parking in the locality of the land, including: - Efficiencies gained from the consolidation of shared car parking spaces. - o Public car parks intended to serve the land. - On street parking in non residential zones. - o Streets in residential zones specifically managed for non-residential parking. - Any adverse economic impact a shortfall of parking may have on the economic viability of any nearby activity centre. - Local traffic management in the locality of the land. - The impact of fewer car parking spaces on local amenity, including pedestrian amenity and the amenity of nearby residential areas. - The need to create safe, functional and attractive parking areas. - Access to or provision of alternative transport modes to and from the land. - The character of the surrounding area and whether reducing the car parking provision would result in a quality/positive urban design outcome.
+- The Car Parking Demand Assessment. - Any relevant local planning policy or incorporated plan. - The availability of alternative car parking in the locality of the land, including: - o Efficiencies gained from the consolidation of shared car parking spaces. - Public car parks intended to serve the land. - On street parking in non residential zones. - Streets in residential zones specifically managed for non-residential parking. - Any adverse economic impact a shortfall of parking may have on the economic viability of any nearby activity centre. - Local traffic management in the locality of the land. - The impact of fewer car parking spaces on local amenity, including pedestrian amenity and the amenity of nearby residential areas. - The need to create safe, functional and attractive parking areas. - Access to or provision of alternative transport modes to and from the land. - The character of the surrounding area and whether reducing the car parking provision would result in a quality/positive urban design outcome.

 The parking reduction remains as the most contentious issue of the proposal, as will be discussed in the objectors section below.
 The traffic report includes a car parking demand assessment, where the results of the assessment show that the proposed development is anticipated to generate a parking demand for 24 to 42 spaces in the immediate term.
 Therefore the peak demand shortfall in this case is 13 spaces.
 The report suggests that there is ample on-street parking to accommodate the overflow.
-Ongoing conversations have been occurring with Council's Infrastructure department to confirm the ability of on-street parking to accommodate the increased demand, and permit conditions have been added in order to ensure that appropriate accommodation is made.
+Ongoing conversations have been occurring with Council's Infrastructure department to confirm the ability of on-street parking to accommodate is made.
 Therefore, without assessing whether this argument is sufficient in relation to the grounds raised by objectors, as it relates to the specific decision guidelines, the proposal is appropriate.
 In other words, the increased demand in parking will undoubtedly have an impact on the surrounding area, but the proposal must be assessed on balance, where the associated increase in traffic and parking demand is seen as an issue that can be managed appropriately via condition.